 Email: [email protected]

 Louis Galambos is a Professor of Economic and Business History and Editor of The Papers of Dwight David Eisenhower (21 volumes) at The Johns Hopkins University.
 He is a Founder & Co-Director of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University in Baltimore.
 Prof. Galambos has served as President of the Business History Conference and the Economic History Association.
 A former editor of The Journal of Economic History, he has written extensively on U.S. business history, on business-government relations, on the economic aspects of modern institutional development in America, and on the rise of the bureaucratic state.
 His books include Competition and Cooperation: The Emergence of a Modern Trade Association; The Changing Economic Order; The Public Image of Big Business in America, 1880-1940; America at Middle Age; and The Rise of the Corporate Commonwealth: U.S. Business and Public Policy in the Twentieth Century.
-He is president and a principal of the Business History Group, a consulting organization, and has been an historical consultant to Merck & Co., Inc., Pacific Telesis Group, AT&T, and the World Bank Group.
+He is president and a principal of the Business History Group, a consulting organization, and has been a historical consultant to Merck & Co., Inc., Pacific Telesis Group, AT&T, and the World Bank Group.

 In addition to editing The Papers of Dwight David Eisenhower, Galambos has edited (with Robert Gallman) the Cambridge University Press series Studies in Economic History and Policy: The United States in the Twentieth Century.
 At Johns Hopkins University Press, he has edited The Johns Hopkins/AT&T Series in Telephone History and has published extensively on the historical development of America’s telecommunications system and its relationship with the government.
 He is co-author of The Fall of the Bell System and most recently Anytime, Anywhere: Entrepreneurship and the Creation of a Wireless World.